zereal-ai/delic/PLAN.md

 ---

-## 🎯 MILESTONE 8: Advanced Optimization Strategies (OPTIONAL)
+## 🎯 MILESTONE 9: Advanced Optimization Strategies (WAS MILESTONE 8 - NOW DEPRECATED)

-Goal: implement additional optimization algorithms beyond beam search to provide users with more sophisticated optimization capabilities.
+This milestone is now superseded by the more detailed tasks in **Milestone 7: Feature Parity with DSPy**.

+The old content is preserved here for reference but should be deleted once Milestone 7 is underway.

 ### 8-1 · Genetic Algorithm Optimizer